Sons of Butcher: History

-In 2004 Sons of Butcher began performing live in Hamilton, Ontario for small but appreciative crowds.
+In 2004, Sons of Butcher began performing live in Hamilton, Ontario, for small but appreciative crowds.
 Their blend of comedy, rock and deli trays quickly became a local sensation.

-After the completion of their second TV season, the Sons of Butcher live act hit the road for a full 22 show East to West Canadian tour, reaching from Halifax, NS to Nanaimo, BC.
+After the completion of their second television season, the Sons of Butcher live act hit the road for a full 22 show East to West Canadian tour, reaching from Halifax, Nova Scotia, to Nanaimo, British Columbia.
 The tour culminated in a sold-out performance at the Mod Club in Toronto, Ontario - which was recorded for broadcast.
-The concert was released as a 90-minute live special called "Sons of Butcher: Tourin' the Canada".
+The concert was released as a 90-minute live special called Sons of Butcher: Tourin' the Canada.
 It featured a mixture of live skits filmed across Canada and live performances from the Toronto show.
 The special aired May 18, 2007, on Teletoon in Canada.
-The entire, unedited performance was released digitally as a live album entitled "Moppin' The Mod Club: Live In Toronto" on February 14, 2019 through Infamous Butcher Records.
+The entire, unedited performance was released digitally as a live album entitled Moppin' The Mod Club: Live In Toronto on February 14, 2019, through Infamous Butcher Records.